longxianlei/UtilsTools/README.md

         print("{}: {}".format(key, value.shape))
 ```

-Here are output of each blocks.
+Here are the output of each blocks.
+The shape of weights and bias are listed below.

 ```python
 cls_token: torch.Size([1, 1, 768])